 DCHC MPO will receive the results of the NCDOT quantitative evaluation scoring process and the project data used by NCDOT to develop the scores.
-NCDOT's raw quantitative scores will be reviewed by the DCHC MPO and staff of MPO member jurisdictions and agencies.
-The NCDOT's raw quantitative scores serve as the quantitative basis for the MPO's prioritization of projects.
+NCDOT's raw scaled quantitative scores will be reviewed by the DCHC MPO and staff of MPO member jurisdictions and agencies.
+The NCDOT's raw quantitative scores serve as the quantitative basis for the will inform DCHC MPO's prioritization of projects.